nathankw/sruns-monitor/README.rst

 collection to use, for example.
 The possible keys are:

   * `watchdir`: (Required) The directory to monitor for new sequencing runs.
-  * `completed_runs_dir`: (Required) The directory to move a run directory to after it has completed the workflow.
-At present, there isn't a means to clean out the completed runs directory, but that will come in a future release.
+  * `completed_runs_dir`:  The directory to move a run directory to after it has completed the workflow.
+Defaults to a folder by the name 'SRM_COMPLETED` that resides within the same directory as the one being watched.
+Note that at present, there isn't a means to clean out the completed runs directory, but that will come in a future release.
   * `sqlite_db`: The name of the local SQLite database to use for tracking workflow state.
     Defaults to *sruns.db* if not specified.
   * `firestore_collection`: (Required) The name of the Google Firestore collection to use for